TryGhost/Ghost-Vagrant/README.md

 - Run `vagrant up` from the root of the cloned repo.
 - Login to the VM with `vagrant ssh`
 - Change to the Ghost source directory: `cd code/Ghost`
-- Install git submodules: `git submodule update --recurse`
+- Install git submodules: `git submodule update --recursive`
 - Install dependencies: `npm install`
 - Build Admin styles: `grunt init`
 - Run the Ghost App: `node app.js`